bpucker/MybMonday/README.md

 ### (3) MYBs interact with bHLH and WD40 (MBW complex) ###

 > **_<a href="https://twitter.com/boas_pucker/status/1366274503207227392">TWEET</a>:_** Some MYBs form complexes with bHLH and WD40 proteins.
 These complexes are named MBW after the 3 involved TFs.
-MBW controls the seed coat colour in Arabidopsis thaliana and other developmental processes. #MybMonday (src: https://bit.ly/2ZCoswD)
+MBW controls the seed coat colour in Arabidopsis thaliana and other developmental processes. #MybMonday

 <a href="https://twitter.com/boas_pucker/status/1366274503207227392">
 <img alt="MYBs interact with bHLH and WD40 (Tweet #3)" src="https://pbs.twimg.com/media/EvNNzvcXIAEq1tv?format=jpg&name=medium" width="30%" height="30%">